RARITY GALLERY is a contemporary art gallery established by Vassilis Matsaidonis and Christos Nikolaou in 1994 in the centre of Mykonos.

 Jens Lorenzen, influenced by contemporary history, sociological phenomena and politics, with pop culture references.

-Set within the impressive backdrop of an early 20th century Mykonian manor house, the 200 m2 gallery has hosted, since 1994, over 80 exhibitions and curated group shows.
+Set within the impressive backdrop of an early 20th century Mykonian manor house, the 200 m2 gallery has hosted, since 1994, over 80 exhibitions and curated group shows from contemporary artists, who have caused us to reconsider the very definitions of what art can look like and what it can achieve.
 The gallery is divided into six exhibition halls each following a distinct thematic narrative, whilst remaining in constant visual communication with each other.
 An outdoor courtyard, which is the gallery’s garnish on the main road and an interior patio offer the possibility for exhibiting sculptures and installations outdoors.

 RARITY GALLERY has mounted exhibitions by the sculptors: